 When you see in Alexander Tsypkin’s book the subtitle ‘A sex situational comedy’ you should take it with a grain of salt.
 For there are indeed sex situations (rather entertaining and diverse, one should add) in the book.
-One-night stands and brothels, misalliances and domestic violence, sexting gone wrong and almost tragical denouements.
-But if you leave aside the backdrop and circumstances (which is not a simple task - Tsypkin has a true journo’s grasp of detail, great sense of humour and ear for words), it turns our that all these stories are about eternal issues: devotion and honour, strong women and magnanimous men, and even, literally, about undying love.’
+One-night stands and brothels, misalliances and domestic violence, sexting went wrong and almost tragical denouements.
+But if you leave aside the backdrop and circumstances (which is not a simple task - Tsypkin has a true journo’s grasp of detail, great sense of humour and ear for words), it turns out that all these stories are about eternal issues: devotion and honour, strong women and magnanimous men, and even, literally, about undying love.’

 Natalia Kochetkova, Lenta.ru

 Born in 1975 to a family of several generations of doctors, he graduated from the School of International Relations of the St.Petersburg State University.
 An expert in strategic PR, he has worked with major Russian companies.
 A frequent speaker at major professional fora and conferences, for several years he worked as the PR director of North-Western Megafon.
 In 2014 he moved to Moscow to get engaged in projects in the field of information politics in corporate conflicts.
 He has won many professional awards including the Proba-IPRA Golden World Awards.